Reionization and the ISM/Stellar Origins with JWST and ALMA (RIOJA): The core of the highest redshift galaxy overdensity at $z = 7.88$ confirmed by NIRSpec/JWST: JWST Observations of the ``quintet''

 \subsection{NIRSpec IFS Observations}

 NIRSpec IFS observations were conducted on 16 Dec 2022 as part of the JWST GO1 program \#1840.
+The specific observations can be accessed via the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute: \dataset[doi:10.17909/bn0s-2879]{https://doi.org/10.17909/bn0s-2879}.
 The observations were taken with a grating/filter pair of G395H/F290LP that produced a cube with a spectral resolution of $R\sim2700$ in a wavelength range of $2.87-5.27$ \micron.
 A medium size cycling dither pattern of four dithers was used to cover all the quintet galaxies at slightly larger distances than the $3\farcs0\times3\farcs0$ IFS field-of-view.
 The total exposure time including overhead was 8870 seconds.

-The raw data were processed with the JWST pipeline version 1.9.6 (\citealt{Bushouse2022}) under CRDS context jwst$\_$1075.pmap.
-Following the data reduction process used by GTO programs (e.g., \citealt{Marshall2023, Ubler2023, Perna2023}), we applied some modifications to the pipeline including (1) the removal of the $1/f$ noise (c.f., \citealt{Bagley2023}), (2) rejection of the bad pixels and cosmic rays by sigma-clipping, and (3) removal of a median background in the calibrated images.
+The raw data were processed with the JWST pipeline version 1.11.1 (\citealt{Bushouse2022}) under CRDS context jwst$\_$1097.pmap.
+Following the data reduction process used by Guaranteed Time Observations programs (e.g., \citealt{Marshall2023, Ubler2023, Perna2023}), we applied some modifications to the pipeline including (1) the removal of the $1/f$ noise (c.f., \citealt{Bagley2023}), (2) rejection of the bad pixels and cosmic rays by sigma-clipping, and (3) removal of a median background in the calibrated images.
 The data cube was sampled with a pixel size of $0\farcs05$.
 To set the astrometry in the NIRCam reference system, we cross-correlated the \Oiii\ 5008 \AA\ map with the NIRCam F444W image, the latter significantly contaminated by the \Oiii\ 5008 \AA\ emission.